alexcu2718/fdf/README.md

 By building a filesystem traversal tool from scratch, I aimed to explore syscalls, memory safety, and parallelism—while challenging myself to match or exceed the speed of established tools like fd.

+There's a lot of extremely niche optimisations hidden within this crate, also things I have never seen elsewhere!
+I'm quite proud of my cstr! macro, it takes a &[u8] and returns a *const i8 (c_char) so it's perfect for FFI.
+There's a lot of other things but sometimes simplicity is it's own beauty!

 instant build guide script for testing/the impatient:
 ```